Integris Health: History

 In 1972 Baptist Memorial Hospital was renamed Baptist Medical Center.
-Six years later, in 1978, ownership of Baptist Medical Center was transferred from the Baptist General Convention of Oklahoma to the Oklahoma Healthcare Corporation.
-Then, in 1992, South Community Hospital changed its name to Southwest Medical Center.
-Two years later the first of several mergers occurred, with Oklahoma Healthcare Corporation joining with Baptist Healthcare of Oklahoma to form Oklahoma Health System.
-The next year, in 1995, Southwest Medical Center merged with Oklahoma Health Systems and the new organization was renamed Integris Health.
+Six years later in 1978, ownership of Baptist Medical Center was transferred from the Baptist General Convention of Oklahoma to the Oklahoma Healthcare Corporation.
+Then in 1992, South Community Hospital changed its name to Southwest Medical Center.
+Two years later the first of several mergers occurred with Oklahoma Healthcare Corporation joining with Baptist Healthcare of Oklahoma to form Oklahoma Health System.
+The next year in 1995, Southwest Medical Center merged with Oklahoma Health Systems and the new organization was renamed Integris Health.

 Over the next few years Integris grew to encompass several regional hospitals.
 In 2001 Integris built their first hospital under the new name, adding Canadian Valley Hospital in Yukon, Oklahoma.
 In 2009 Integris created a partnership with ProCure Proton Therapy Center to create the Integris Cancer Institute of Oklahoma, a facility that is one of only 14 in the county to offer proton therapy.
 In 2011, Integris Health Edmond was opened and in 2013 Integris became the majority owner of Lakeside Women's Hospital, greatly increasing their women's services.
 Later in 2013, Integris became a preferred clinical affiliate of Access Medical Centers, offering patients an urgent care alternative to the emergency room.

-In 2014 Integris launched an online video platform, integrishealth.tv, to provide a place for patients and family members to learn about their services and educate the community about health issues.
+In 2014, Integris launched an online video platform, integrishealth.tv to provide a place for patients and family members to learn about their services and educate the community about health issues.

-Integris Health has partnered with the National Basketball Association (NBA)'s Oklahoma City Thunder and serves as the Thunder's official health care provider.
-As part of the partnership, the hospital also sponsors the Thunder's practice facility, which is known as the INTEGRIS Health Thunder Development Center.
-Construction for the practice facility was completed prior to the Thunder's 2011–12 season.
+Integris Health was formerly partnered with the National Basketball Association (NBA)'s Oklahoma City Thunder.

+In August 2023 Integris Health signed a definitive agreement to acquire AllianceHealth Ponca City and the operational assets of AllianceHealth Woodward from Community Health Systems Inc. The acquisition was then completed in November of the same year.